Hamlin, West Virginia

-Hamlin, originally named "Hamline," is a town in Lincoln County, West Virginia, United States, along the Mud River.
+Hamlin is a town in and the county seat of Lincoln County, West Virginia, United States, along the Mud River.
 The population was recorded as 1,040 at the 2020 census.
-It is the county seat of Lincoln County.
-Hamlin is a part of the Huntington-Ashland, WV-KY-OH, Metropolitan Statistical Area (MSA).
-As of the 2010 census, the MSA had a population of 287,702.
-New definitions from February 28, 2013 placed the population at 363,000.
+It is part of the Huntington–Ashland metropolitan area.

 History

 The town was established in 1833 by an act of the Virginia General Assembly.
 Hamlin was named for Bishop Leonidas Lent Hamline of the Methodist Church.
 A former postmaster claimed that Bishop Hamline added the "E" to his last name.

 Government

 Hamlin is governed by five council members and a mayor and recorder.
-The mayor is Chris Wilkinson, with Daniel Mckay as recorder and Roy Lambert, Olive Hager, Bob Stickler, Trina Barrett and Buddy Wade as the five council members.
-Elections took place in 2014.
+The mayor is David Adkins, with Daniel Mckay as recorder and Haroldene Keener, Richard Walls, Margarert McClure, Trina Barrett and William Browning as the five council members.
+Elections took place in 2022.
 The mayor, recorder and council members are elected to four-year terms.

 Geography

 Hamlin is located at 38°16′44″N 82°6′25″W (38.278946, -82.106825).